revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/10-Pipes.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

  Yes, we can our own pipe in angular.

-**For example:** we create a custom pipe to get the first character in a given string, by running the `ng g pipe firstChar` command in the terminal.
-The CLI creates 2 files - `first-char.pipe.spec.ts` and `first-char.pipe.ts` under the _src/app_ folder and updates the `app.module.ts` file.
+**For example:** we create a custom pipe to get the first character in a given string, by running the `ng g pipe firstChar` command in the terminal.The CLI creates 2 files - `first-char.pipe.spec.ts` and `first-char.pipe.ts` under the _src/app_ folder and updates the `app.module.ts` file.

 In the `first-char.pipe.ts` file, we write the logic for returning the first character in a given string.